rubymotion-community/sugarcube/README.md

 SugarCube started out as a [Fusionbox][] project (see the [announcement][fusionbox announcement]), but as its popularity increased, the decision was made to offer it to the rubymotion community, in the spirit of open-source and collaboration.
-It is a great compliment to [teacup][], especially when paired with [sweettea][]!
+It is a great complement to [teacup][], especially when paired with [sweettea][]!

 Documentation